CarlBaines/College-Occupational-Specialism/README.md

 •	State the back-end requirements.
 •	Evaluate the security of the system.
 In a general manner of who should do it and not how it should be done.

+### Design Explanations
+Page Specification
+- Use of labels for text
+- Colour and typography (use company branding for font type, font colour, background)

+Page Elements
+text areas, image size, text boxes, buttons etc

+### Test Approach
+White box testing (where I test the internal structure of the application) and black box testing (where I only test the input/outputs)

 ### Algorithm
 •	Using pseudo code or any other appropriate method explain how functional parts like
 o	Login in